dotnet/EntityFramework.Docs/entity-framework/core/index.md

 ## Get Entity Framework Core

 [Install the NuGet package](https://docs.nuget.org/ndocs/quickstart/use-a-package) for the database provider you want to use.
-E.g. to install the SQL Server provider in cross-platform development using `dotnet` tool in the command line:
+For example, to install the SQL Server provider in cross-platform development using `dotnet` tool in the command line:

 ``` Console
 dotnet add package Microsoft.EntityFrameworkCore.SqlServer